RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Description** - Add a description to be displayed above the slot.

-- **Max. recommended products** - Select how many product should be recommended in this Slot.
+- **Max. recommended products** - Select how many products should be recommended in this Slot.
 Max 15 products can be displayed per slot.

 - **Included collections** - Select from which collections (or tags) from your store the slot should display the products.
 Slots show the most voted products from a collection that's linked to the slot.